-The purpose of Appendix 3 of section 93120.12 is to specify requirements for ARB-approved third party certifiers for their certification of composite wood products with regard to the formaldehyde emission standards specified in section 93120.2(a), and when applicable, product types for manufacturers who are applying for re-approval to continue to use no-added formaldehyde based resins as specified in section 93120.3(c) or ULEF resins as specified in section 93120.3(d).
+The purpose of Appendix 3 of section 93120.12 is to specify requirements for ARB-approved third party certifiers for their certification of composite wood products with regard to the formaldehyde emission standards specified in section 93120.2(a), and when applicable, product types for manufacturers who are applying for re-approval to continue to use no-added formaldehyde basedNAF resins as specified in section 93120.3(c) or ULEF resins as specified in section 93120.3(d).
+Certifications issued by third party certifiers shall only be for the manufacturing of composite wood products specified in section 93120.1(a)(9)(8).

-- (b) Overview of Third Party Certifier Requirements. - (1) ARB-approved third party certifiers shall do the following: - (A) Verify that manufacturers are complying with the quality assurance requirements specified in section 93120.12, Appendix 2;. - (B) Validate Verify manufacturer small scale test results compared to large chamber primary or secondary method results; - (C) Work with manufacturers to establish target operating quality control, excursion, and, if applicable, shipping quality control limits for each product type and production line; In addition, certifiers will inform manufacturers of criteria that will be used to determine if product lots are consistently exceeding the applicable QCL, as specified in section 93120.12, Appendix 2, subsection (g)(3); and criteria the certifier will use to allow a reduction in testing frequency for PB and MDF, as specified in section 93120.12, Appendix 2, subsection (g)(4)(B). - (D) Provide independent inspections and audits of manufacturers and records;. - (E) Provide manufacturers with their ARB-approved third party certifier number; - (F) Use laboratories and large chambers primary or secondary methods for conducting ASTM E 1333-96 testing that are certified by the International Accreditation Service or by an accreditation body that is a signatory to the International Laboratory Accreditation Cooperation Mutual Recognition Arrangement (ILAC, 2000);.
-The formaldehyde test methods used by the laboratory shall appear in its scope of accreditation. each Each laboratory must be recertified annually.
+- (b) Overview of Third Party Certifier Requirements. - (1) ARB-approved third party certifiers shall do the following: - (A) Verify that manufacturers are complying with the quality assurance requirements specified in section 93120.12, Appendix 2. - (B) Verify manufacturer small scale test results compared to primary or secondary method results. - (C) Work with manufacturers to establish quality control, excursion, and, if applicable, shipping quality control limits for each product type and production line.
+In addition, certifiers will inform manufacturers of criteria that will be used to determine if product lots are consistently exceeding the applicable QCL, as specified in section 93120.12, Appendix 2, subsection (g)(3); and criteria the certifier will use to allow a reduction in testing frequency for PB and MDF, as specified in section 93120.12, Appendix 2, subsection (g)(4)(B)(C). - (D) Provide independent inspections and audits of manufacturers and records. - (E) Provide manufacturers with their ARB-approved third party certifier number. - (F) Use laboratories and that are accredited and approved for use by ARB to perform primary or secondary methods tests. for conducting testing that are certified by an accreditation body that is a signatory to the International Laboratory Accreditation Cooperation Mutual Recognition Arrangement (ILAC, 2000).
+Accreditation must be by an internationally recognized accreditation body and may include, but is not limited to, accreditation to ISO Standard 17025.
+The formaldehyde test methods used by the laboratory shall appear in its scope of accreditation.
+Each laboratory must be re-certified annually re-accredited every two years.
 Each laboratory must also participate in an interlaboratory testing comparison with laboratories using similar primary or secondary methods for the same composite wood products.
-Laboratories must participate in an interlaboratory comparison during the first year the laboratory is used by a third party certifier, followed by participation in interlaboratory comparisons every two years.
+Laboratories must participate in an interlaboratory comparison during the first year the laboratory is used by a third party certifier, followed by participation in annual interlaboratory comparisons every two years, unless ARB informs the third party certifier that they only need to participate every two years.
+Laboratories must perform proficiently, as determined by ARB.